Richard D. Cotter: Biography

 The project was abandoned in July 1866, when completion of the submarine Transatlantic telegraph cable established a link from the United States to Europe.
 However, the public interest stimulated by the Alaskan project is credited with influencing the purchase of Alaska from the Russian Empire on March 30, 1867, for $7.2 million.

 Cotter then joined Clarence King on the Geological Exploration of the Fortieth Parallel in 1867, resigned after two years and settled in York just outside Helena, Montana.
 In 1875, he traveled to Washington Territory and kept a short diary.

 Among his occupations in York, he had been a Sunday School superintendent, Postmaster, mine owner, Ranch owner and a Justice of the Peace.
 He also acted as coroner for the murder of William Culp in May 1880.

 He spent the last eight years of his life in the county hospital in Helena where he died on March 12, 1927.

 Mount Cotter, located in the Kings Canyon National Park is named after Cotter.
-James Sutton Harrison a descendant of the Suttons who adopted Cotter and his five siblings was instrumental in having Mount Cotter named.
+James Sutton Harrison a descendant of the Suttons who adopted Cotter and his six siblings was instrumental in having Mount Cotter named.
 Harrison sent a letter to Cotter's friend Mrs. Cort Sheriff in Helena asking about Cotter's character.
 Mrs. Sheriff wrote 'Dick was always a gentleman, clean, honest, neat, and that's saying much in those times when he had nothing to break the monotony at his cabin home.'

 Richard was also mentioned in an article in a Montana newspaper in 1923 about old placer miners by L.A.
 Osborn.